Finaid → Eligibility Criteria

 A student whose default status is cleared by the U.S. Department of Education will be eligible to receive funding for which that student qualifies.

 Information provided by applicants may be verified by the university, the state, or by the U.S. Department of Education.
 Applicants may be asked to provide U.S. Income Tax returns, non-filing documents, untaxed income verification, and other requested documents.
-Applicants who do not provide these records to the university will not be awarded federal student aid.
+Applicants who do not provide these records will not be awarded federal student aid.
 If federal student aid is awarded based on incorrect information provided on the FAFSA by the student and/or documentation submitted to the Office of Financial Aid, the applicant will have to pay it back, in addition to fines and fees.
-If an applicant gives false or misleading information on the application, the applicant may be fined $10,000, sent to prison, or both.
+If an applicant gives false or misleading information on the application, the applicant may be fined $20,000, sent to prison, or both.